lucashaola/Statik/README.md

 All tables in the database are connected through a unique identification_code, which is randomly generated for each user.
 This code links data across multiple tables, ensuring that all user-related information remains consistent and easily accessible.
 If there are any uncertainties regarding how the data is organized, I recommend clicking through the project to observe how the entries update and interact.
+The database generates automatically.

 ```
 ├── profiles                           // Stores user information and overall progress